aw/redis-failover/README.md

 ## Configurations:

-- Master config: /home/redis/redis-mdb.conf (runs on port 6379)
+- MASTER/SLAVE config: /home/redis/redis-mdb.conf (runs on port 6379)
-- Slave config:  /home/redis/redis-mdbslave.conf (runs on port 6380)

 ## How it works:

-- Keepalived runs on the Redis Master and Slave servers
+- Keepalived runs on the Redis MASTER and SLAVE servers
-- The Redis Master binds the IP 172.16.0.180
+- The Redis MASTER binds the IP 172.16.0.180
-- The Redis Slave connects to a Master server which has the IP 172.16.0.180
+- The Redis SLAVE connects to a Master server which has the IP 172.16.0.180
 - Keepalived handles checking and runs a script if a server is online or offline
-- This script will handle starting/stopping the Redis instance as a Master/Slave
+- This script will handle starting Redis promoting it to MASTER or SLAVE

 ## Note: